CartoDB/documentation/app/content/react/library-reference/widgets.md

 - **Example**:

-  If you want to show a legend for a layer, you need to define some layer attributes before you instantiate the layer.
-Here we are going to create a `BINS` type legend where we are assigning colors and labels to the different legend elements.
+  If you want to show a legend for a layer, you need to do the following:

+  1. Define some layer attributes (`layerConfig`) before you instantiate the layer.
+Here we are going to create a `LEGEND_TYPES.BINS` type legend where we are assigning colors and labels to the different legend elements.
 We use the same colors in the CARTO for deck.gl `colorBins` helper when creating the layer.

-When data is loaded for the layer, we add the legend information from the `layerConfig` object to the layer attributes in the Redux store by dispatching the `updateLayer` action.
-We also manage the layer visibility through the `visible` attribute in the store:
+  2. When data is loaded for the layer, we add the legend information from the `layerConfig` object to the layer attributes in the Redux store by dispatching the `updateLayer` action.
+It is important that we call the original `onDataLoad` handler defined in the `useCartoLayerProps` hook for the other widgets in the app to work.

+  3. Make sure the layer visibility is controlled through the `visible` attribute in the store

   ```js
   import { LEGEND_TYPES } from "@carto/react-ui";